GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
+> ### You might not think that programmers are artists, but programming is an extremely creative profession.
+It's logic-based creativity.
 >
-> ~ *Martin Fowler*
+> ~ *John Romero*

 ---
 ## 🏎 Quick Facts